ybly/blog/src/posts/project/mini-projects.md

 ## 🌱 Projects

-- **_[Toggle themes with CSS](https://ybly.github.io/mini-projects/toggle-themes-css/)_** - A simple interactive CSS project on how to implement a light/dark theme toggle using global variables.
+- **[Toggle themes with CSS](https://ybly.github.io/mini-projects/toggle-themes-css/)** - A simple interactive CSS project on how to implement a light/dark theme toggle using global variables.

+- **[Todo App](https://ybly.github.io/mini-projects/todo-app/)** - A basic todo app written in vanilla JS and data persistence using local storage.